doc4d/docs/docs/API/SessionClass.md

 :::

-In client/server, the `.storage` of the remote session (on the server) is not the same as the `.storage` of the client session (on the client).
+In client/server, the `.storage` object of the remote user session is **not** the same on the server and on the client.

-When a desktop session and a web session are [shared using an OTP](../Desktop/sessions.md#sharing-a-desktop-session-for-web-accesses), they also share the same `.storage` object on the server, event if the OTP was [created](#createotp) from the client session.
+When a remote user session and a web session are [shared using an OTP](../Desktop/sessions.md#sharing-a-desktop-session-for-web-accesses), they also share the same `.storage` object on the server, even if the OTP was [created](#createotp) from the session on the client side.

 :::tip